CLXNetworks/c--api/readme.md

       In Visual studio you find Package Manager Console under:
         Tools -> NuGet Package Manager -> Package Manager Console
 On Package Manager Console line write : **Install-Package Newtonsoft.Json -Version 6.0.8**
-4. Installation Done, see [Examples Insert Link here](Insert Link here) how to use wrapper.
+4. Installation Done open Documentation for examples in how to use CLXAPI.

 ##Requirements